Raggedy Ann (musical): Moscow production

 In 1972, Pat Snyder met and befriended Natalya Sats, legendary director of The Moscow Children's Theatre, through work with the International Children's Theatre Association.
 Sats journeyed to the US in September 1984 with a proposal for a new cultural exchange.
 She arrived just in time to see preliminary work on Raggedy Ann and made a return trip in December to catch a full performance.
 By March 1985, tentative plans were made to bring the show to Moscow, but this was not ensured until November, when U.S. and Soviet leaders signed a new cultural agreement at the Geneva Summit.
 At 5 a.m. on the morning of December 3, Snyder received a formal invitation via telephone, the deal was finalized six days later, and the cast began rehearsals in Moscow on January 2, 1986.

 Production moved at a breakneck pace, with all of the performers from the second ESIPA staging reprising their roles, and a crew consisting of a mixture of persons from both countries.
 In preparation, Ivy Austin learned to sing "Rag Dolly" in Russian.
 Soon after arriving, Raposo panicked, realizing that the Russians couldn't provide some unusual instruments that he needed, so his wife had them expressed from New York.
 Only six of the twenty musicians were American, which required an interpreter to convey Raposo's intentions.
-The language barrier occasionally led to difficulties - most notably, when the composer wanted to evoke the sound of a Mariachi band - but musical director St. Louis was thoroughly awed by the orchestra's intensity.
+The language barrier occasionally led to difficulties—most notably, when the composer wanted to evoke the sound of a Mariachi band—but musical director St. Louis was thoroughly awed by the orchestra's intensity.

 The show was not widely advertised in Moscow, but word of mouth quickly spread, the performances sold out, and tickets were scalped for ten times their original cost.
 It opened under the title Rag Dolly: The Raggedy Ann Musical on January 6 and ran for two previews and eight performances.
-The play was largely performed in English, but each act opened with Russian narration and cast members learned key phrases, occasionally breaking the fourth wall with little Russian asides that resulted in thunderous applause.
+The play was largely performed in English, but each act opened with Russian narration, and cast members learned key phrases, occasionally breaking the fourth wall with little Russian asides that resulted in thunderous applause.
 Ivy Austin also received a three-minute standing ovation after she crooned the title song in Russian during the first preview, and all these pauses helped to bloat the running time to nearly three hours.
-Only a small percentage of the audience indicated a knowledge of English, and they sometimes laughed and clapped unexpectedly, but they were receptive to words like Rolls-Royce, Buick and granny knot.
-The Russians provided zero criticism of the dark themes, but controversy would resume when the show returned to the USA.
+Only a small percentage of the audience indicated a knowledge of English, and they sometimes laughed and clapped unexpectedly, but they were receptive to words like Rolls-Royce, Buick, and granny knot.
+The Russians provided zero criticism of the dark themes, but controversy would resume when the show returned to the US.